PFython/cleverdict/README.md

     >>> x.life
     # KeyError: 'life'

-`CleverDict` objects can always be relied on to behave like dictionaries, but if you accidentally use any of its built-in method names as dictionary keys then (as you'd expect and hope) it won't overwrite those methods, and its value won't be accessible using `.attribute` notation:
+`CleverDict` objects can always be relied on to behave like dictionaries, but if you accidentally use any of its built-in method names as dictionary keys then (as you'd expect and hope) it won't overwrite those methods, but nor will its value be accessible using `.attribute` notation:

     >>> 'to_list' in dir(CleverDict)
     True